lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 --- abstract

-Kyber is key-encapsulation mechanism (KEM).
+Kyber is a key-encapsulation mechanism (KEM).
 This document specifies algorithm identifiers and ASN.1 encoding format for Kyber in public key certificates.
 The encoding for public and private keys are also provided.